Canadian Forts

 THE DEW LINE - SITES IN CANADA

 NOTE: Separated from the Northwest Territories in 1999.
-The Arctic Islands were transferred from Great Britain to Canada in 1882.
+The Arctic Islands Territory was transferred from Great Britain to Canada in 1882.

 Charlton Island Depot